 This is ‘Ygdrasill Bamboo Cottage’ where I happened to spend a week and ended up losing my heart to its beautiful setup and a bunch of great hosts.

 One can also opt to stay in a Satra which are like Ashrams, for as much as Rs 150 a day.
 A Satra is basically a Hindu monastery where Hindu monks learn Indian philosophy, scriptures and worship Lord Vishnu.

 There are a total of 25 Satras across the island today accommodating between 50 to 500 disciples each – which makes Majuli a hot touristic destination for various globetrotters, as well as a place of high religious significance.

 Majuli island is the largest river island in the world.
 Located in Assam in the mighty Brahmaputra River, this 400 sq km island is a surreal and sprawling emerald of mesmerizing landscapes in its verdant and vast forests.
-I heard many people boasting about its arresting and celebrated landscapes in a way that it would inspire even the most uninterested person to go and explore the place.
+I heard many people boasting about its surreal landscapes in a way that it would inspire even the most uninterested person to go and explore the place.